 Spreadsheets are great for recording data or performing calculations on it, but they are not a good long-term solution for visibility into a health and safety program.
 Health and safety software, on the other hand, makes critical health and safety information available in one central, secure place—so you have comprehensive visibility of your data, records, and actions.

-2. Create pixel-perfect visualisations that make identifying trends, tracking leading indicators and proactive interventions easy
+2. Create pixel-perfect visualizations that make identifying trends, tracking leading indicators and proactive interventions easy

 Sure, you can create basic charts in a spreadsheet, but your options are limited to a few different types.
 Because spreadsheets weren’t designed to produce graphics, their pie charts, tables, and scatter plots distort data to a certain extent.
 In addition, they don’t make the process easy.
 Many of us have spent way too much time struggling to get a z-axis to render correctly on a bar chart.

-Health and safety software, by contrast, offers pixel-perfect visualisations that can tell your stories (think business intelligence visualisations).
+Health and safety software, by contrast, offers pixel-perfect visualizations that can tell your stories (think business intelligence visualizations).
 With the right kind of visuals, you can understand your health and data.
 Not only that, but you can more easily spot trends and patterns and use them for proactive interventions and to make more informed decisions about the future.